Moses209/Greenhouse_Plant_Growth/README.md

  - Average of chlorophyll in the plant for both IoT and Traditional green house
  - Average plant height rate for both IoT and Traditional green house
  - Average wet weight of the growth vegetative for both IoT and Traditional green house
- - To check for the correlation between ACHP	and some other variable like 'PHR', 'AWWGV', 'ADWR', 'AWWR', 'ADWV'
+ - To check for the correlation between ACHP	and some other variable like 'PHR', 'AWWGV', 'ADWV' 'ADWR', 'AWWR'.
  # Step 2:
   **Creation of Tableau Dashboard**:
  - To show and compare  the average of chlorophyll in the plant for both IoT and Traditional green house